AScriver/LSWTSS-Adjustable-FOV/README.md

 ## Warning

-Please turn off this script if flying in a ship, as it seems to completely break any steering controls.
+Turn off before flying, as it seems to completely break any steering controls.

 ## Usage

-1. Ensure you have [Cheat Engine 7.5](https://www.cheatengine.org/) installed.
+1. Ensure you have [Cheat Engine](https://www.cheatengine.org/) installed.
 2. Launch "LEGO Star Wars - The Skywalker Saga".
 3. Open Cheat Engine and attach it to the game process.
 4. Load the provided `.CT` script.